An Immersive Theatre Experience

 The fated collision of Greek mythology and GREASE mythology, unfolding in two locations at the same time.
 Welcome to New Troy, Canada, August 2009.
 The night of the annual Duck n’ Swing dance.
 Odysseus hatches a death-defying Prom-posal, Nestra and King Memnon rendezvous in the Outhouse for some old Summer Lovin’, and Cassandra feasts on raw hot dogs while sooth-sayin’ the world’s destruction.

 An epic exploration of inheritance in the age of Climate Emergency, with two plays performed simultaneously by the same ensemble.
 Half the audience gathers outdoors around the campfire, and half cuts a rug in the dance hall, while the actors race back-and-forth—inhabiting both the teenagers of New Troy and their middle-aged parents.
 Then at intermission everyone switches, as the stakes of the 50/50 raffle continue to climb.

 TROJAN GIRLS & THE OUTHOUSE OF ATREUS has been developed with support from the NAC National Creation Fund and is based on Clark’s play The Ruins, originally developed and produced by Two Planks and a Passion.

-Outside the March and Factory Theatre are working with a team of artistic consultants to integrate accessibility elements into the production.
-We will be releasing dates of ASL interpreted performances, as well as a Visual Story for the show in the coming months.
-If you have any questions in the meantime related to access and the production, please write to us at firstname.lastname@example.org.
+There will be a digital version of the production available for ASL users at a later date.
+If you have any questions in the meantime related to access and the production, please write to us at email@example.com.